puzhou-wang/aboc/README.md

 # ABOC
-A Bite of China: Chinese dish recommender built with Yelp Review database
+A Bite of China: Chinese dish/restaurant recommender built with Yelp Review database